 What USDA Hardiness Zone Will The Passion Plant Flower Grow?

-The Passion Flower is listed as hardy in USDA hardiness zones 5-9; however, it may actually struggle in zone 5 and may not survive very cold winters.
+Passionflowers are listed as hardy in North America in USDA hardiness zones 5-9; however, they may actually struggle in zone 5 and may not survive very cold winters.

-If you live below zone 6 you should plant Passion Flower in a sheltered area near a wall so and provide the roots with protection against the cold in the wintertime. [source]
+If you live below zone 6 you should plant the Passionflower vine in a sheltered area near a wall so and provide the roots with protection against the cold in the wintertime. [source]

 To identify your hardiness zone, use this handy interactive USDA map

-The passion flower grows easily from seed as you will see in this video.
-You’ll learn what a fresh Passion Fruit Maypop looks like and demonstrates how to remove, prepare and plant the seeds.
+The passiflora plant grows easily from seed, as you will see in this video.
+You’ll learn what a fresh Passion Fruit Maypop looks like and demonstrate how to remove, prepare and plant the seeds.

 Because the seeds are thoroughly dried, germination takes longer.
 Add a couple of weeks for the seeds to germinate.